 “What makes a wildlife reserve winning is when the dark clouds grumble bring in heavenly rain to wash away the earthy dust.
 Yes!
 It is during this season when the ground smells of petrichor.”

-It is evident that, during monsoon season, there are a number of inaccessible wildlife reserves around India but what if we tell you there are a few that remain open during monsoon as well, yes, you heard that right!
-Now you can take a wildlife safari within the enclosure of the park as it drizzles from the sky above to give that emerald glow of green and brown.
-And if you are one of those who doesn’t mind getting a bit wet in order to witness nature at its best then these wildlife places are best suited to you.
-So, what are you waiting for, scroll and choose the best national parks or sanctuaries to visit in India and get your bags ready for a monsoon adventure this season.
+It is evident that, during monsoon season, there are number of inaccessible wildlife sanctuaries, national parks & tiger reserves around India but what if we tell you there are a few that would remain open during monsoons as well.
+Yes, you heard that right!
+Now you can take a wildlife safari within the enclosure of the park when the soothing drizzles from the sky would give that emerald glow of green and brown all around.
+And if you are one of those who doesn’t mind getting a bit wet in order to witness the beauty of nature at its best then these beautiful wildlife places are best suited for you.
+So, what are you waiting for?
+Scroll and choose the best national parks or sanctuaries to visit in India and get your bags ready for a monsoon wildlife adventure this season.

 Valley of Flower National Park, Uttarakhand